 The most refined fabrics are produced with the Kid Mohair, whose fibers are obtained from the first shearing, generally in the first six months of the animal’s life.

-The fibers of Kid Mohair have a translucent white color and a diameter between 25 and 30 micro.
-The Kid Mohair fiber is particularly smooth and its length varies from 12 to 25 cm, measured by the mantle of young goats, which is why they make it the most precious part of wool.
+The fibers of Kid Mohair have a translucent white color and a diameter between 25 and 30 micros.
+The fiber of this fabric is particularly smooth and its length varies from 12 to 25 cm, measured by the mantle of young goats, which is why they make it the most precious part of wool.

 The Kid Mohair velvet was used for the interiors of the first cars.
-A privilege for a few people, today it is not uncommon to find it in the most famous theaters, in large hotels and inside sumptuous historical residences, such as the royal courts and the papal apartments.
+A privilege for a few people, today it is not uncommon to find it in the most famous theatres, in large hotels, and inside sumptuous historical residences, such as the royal courts and the papal apartments.

 trevira® CS is a modified “Permanent Flame Retardant” polyester fiber, that is capable of preserving aging, wear and washing, the fireproof properties permanently integrated in the fiber molecule.
 Unlike velvets that require chemical treatment to achieve certain functions, trevira® CS velvets are totally ecological.
 During washing they do not release finishes that could damage the environment and active agents (such as flame retardant) but remain firmly anchored in its fibers.
 The flame-retardant trevira® CS fiber and the yarns made with it are certified according to the 100 standard by OEKO-TEX® and have obtained the highest score, which means that they are also suitable for being in contact with the kids.

 The trevira CS Velvets, besides satisfying the most stringent international tests of fire resistance and wear for the contract sector, are above all elegant products suitable to be used at home with the characteristic of being resistant (over 140,000 laps of Martindale), to be washable and with a long resistance of color to light.